 Moe’s 2015 release of #ETTA (Ego Throughout the Ages) showcased electrifying collaborations with Portland’s culturally diverse up-and-coming LGBTQ artists.
 He has distributed 18 studio albums to date.
 Over the last 3 years he began investing more energy in fundraising for humanitarian nonprofits with his event SHADES, participating in peaceful protests alongside Janelle Monáe and supporting community causes and social justice movements.
 SHADES has raised money for nonprofits such as The Community Warehouse, PFLAG: Portland Black Chapter, Portland Black Pride, Cascade AIDS Project, AIDS Walk Portland, the Sexual & Gender Minority Youth Resource Center (SMYRC) and the Sexual Assault Resource Center (SARC).

 In 2017 Moe began gravitating towards emceeing and hosting dance parties, which led him to work with Beyoncé’s dance captain, Ashely Everett, at Dogpatch Dance and Yoga in San Francisco.
 This year (2018), Moe has digitally released the second installment of his music repertoire titled “Catalogue 2."
 Moe is also fine-tuning his DJ skills as he continues to work with touring dance parties such as Slay, CAKE and his party SHADES.

 Moe is filing an LLC for his DIY production company “Kelly Moe Productions” which will encompass his skills in music production, directing, editing, photography, graphic design, marketing and PR.
 He is currently gearing up to relaunch his own indie record label.
 Moe grew up in Portland Oregon and the San Francisco Bay Area.
-He's now in the process of relocating to Los Angeles California.
+He continues to live & work across the West Coast.